MrsBubblegum/Library-Management-DBMS-week-8/README.md

 4. Copy and paste the contents of the `.sql` file into the SQL editor.
 5. Execute the SQL script to create all tables and relationships.

 That's it!
-Your database is now ready for use.
+Database is now ready for use.

 ## 🧩 Entity Relationship Diagram (ERD)